dcycle/dcycle-accounting/README.md

 **Example 2: a writeoff**

 Perhaps your client will now haggle with you and you'll agree to let them pay just half the invoice.
 Let's introduce a new account "final loss" which is an expense.

+### The "entries" sheet

+On the first date of the period, a dummy first line is added.